NetworkStudy/Study-Guide/README.md

 * Used in Active Queue Managment

 **Head of line blocking:** A packets output port is open but the packet in front is waiting

+## Addressing

+**Interface:** Boundary between host and physical link
+* IP addresses are associated with routers' interfaces; typically a router will have multiple IP addresses

+**Dotted Decimal Notation:** The format IP addresses use.
+Each byte of the address is written in its decimal form and is separarted by a period (dot) from the other bytes. *Example: 193.32.216.9*